Reading Time: 5 minutes 17 seconds

 Whether your clients are building speed as sprinters, endurance athletes, or another type of athlete, adding a regular plyometric workout to your routine will make you faster.

-This is a fairly easy plyometric power move for beginners.
+The jump squat is a fairly easy plyometric power move for beginners.
 If working with a client, make sure they have good squat form before adding the jump.
 To do it, start in a squat position.
 Jump up until legs are straight and your feet leave the ground.
 Land with knees bending into a squat again.
 Pump the arms to get more lift.
 Jump higher as you get more comfortable with the move.